kammitama5/kammitama5.github.io/_posts/2020-10-14-Wednesday-October-14th.md

 - Anyways, that is not the point of this post.
 - I have a lot going on, and it's tiring, but I'm pushing through.
 I'm also really grateful for the opportunities.
 I don't now if I can post photos (yet), but some of it is really exciting!
+- I realized based on what I wrote tonight that I was thinking about it more in terms of data points more so than say, the idea, or writing, which is quite different.
+I wonder if it's because I've been looking at so much data?
+I've also been looking at cartography recently, among other things.

 ## Writing
 - Prompt (not putting the entire paragraph): The danger of nostalgia = confuse the actual home and the imaginary one?
 Where do you find difference between the actual versus the imaginary?